hemantHQ/resume-analyzer/README.md

-# 🚀 AI-Powered Resume Analyzer & Builder
+# 🚀 Resume Analyzer & Builder

 An intelligent, modern web application that leverages Google's Gemini AI to analyze resumes, match them against job descriptions, and provide actionable feedback.
 The platform is completely free and open-source, offering advanced ATS scoring, AI-powered rewrites, and a PDF resume builder for all users.